Single Grade or Multigrade Oil: What’s the Difference?

 The case for single grade or multigrade oil might seem clear-cut in favor of the latter.
 Still, there are very specific cases, like lawn mowers, where a single grade lubricant is commonly used.

 In summary, there are certain applications where a simple single grade oil, or monograde oil, is suitable for use.
 However, you will not go wrong choosing a multigrade viscosity engine oil because they provide a wider range of temperature performance.
-And remember that the viscosity measurement rules are the same whether you choose a normal conventional motor oil, or a high tech natural gas derived full synthetic motor oil like Pennzoil Platinum.
+And remember that the viscosity measurement rules are the same whether you choose a traditional motor oil like Pennzoil conventional, or a high tech natural gas derived full synthetic motor oil like Pennzoil Platinum.

 Photo courtesy of Wikimedia Commons.